odysseyindia/odyssey-tours/content/english/destinations/india/regions/rajasthan-and-the-north/in-the-footsteps-of-the-buddha/_index.md

     item:
       - type: city
         url: /destinations/nepal/cities/lumbini/
+        title: Lumbini
         content: >-
           Today, you cross over into Nepal, and drive to Lumbini, which takes about five hours.

           Lumbini is one of the four main sites of pilgrimage for Buddhists, as it is the birthplace of Gautama Buddha, the founder of Buddhism.
           Lumbini is a small, tranquil place with a spiritual atmosphere in keeping with its religious significance.
 From early morning to early evening, pilgrims from various countries perform chanting and meditation at the site.

-          The afternoon is at leisure for your to explore the compact town of Lumbini on your own, at your own pace.
+          The afternoon is at leisure for you to explore the compact town of Lumbini on your own, at your own pace.
   - day: 8
     item:
       - type: city
         url: /destinations/india/states/uttar-pradesh/cities/shravasti/
+        title: Shravasti
         content: >-
           Today, you cross back into India, first visiting the Buddha’s birthplace of Kapilavastu.

           Buddhist texts claim that Kapilavastu was the childhood home of Siddhartha Gautama where he spent the first 29 years of his life as a prince.
 He lived a luxurious, well-protected early life, got married and had a son named Rahul.
 According to the popular story, at one stage he saw an old man, a sick man and a dead body that made him question the meaning of life.
 He left everything he had in search of the meaning of life and the world got the Buddha.

           You then continue to Shravasti, which was one of the six largest